 We also encourage you to try out Pogo Rides, an easy to use smart phone app which matches you with other parents looking to carpool.

 Taking the bus is a great option, too!
-If you need help or information about King County Metro Transit or Sound Transit buses, contact us at BellevueSchoolPool@bellevuewa.gov.
+If you need help or information about King County Metro Transit or Sound Transit buses for your school, contact us at BellevueSchoolPool@bellevuewa.gov.

 - Safe Routes to School Programs - US DOT